OnionUI/Onion/website/docs/07-apps/03-network-features/05-telnet.md

 ## Authentication

-We've made the choice to remove authentication on Telnet as it is unsecure and will transmit the password in plain text - Telnet is now disabled by default.
+We've made the choice to remove authentication on Telnet as it is insecure and will transmit the password in plain text - Telnet is now disabled by default.

 ## Security